 Pam (Baraem) Ismail, University of Minnesota

 The goal of this objective group is to improve Kernza® genetics for increased grain yield, ecosystem services, and functionality as a new food ingredient.
 Our work will be closely integrated with the Environmental Quality objective group to identify future Kernza® varieties optimized for specific environmental outcomes.
-We will integrate with the Agronomy objective group to determine how future Kernza® varieties respond to fertilization across a broad range of growing conditions.
+We will work with the Agronomy objective group to determine how future Kernza® varieties respond to fertilization across a broad range of growing conditions.
 Our team will update and optimize existing Kernza® genomic selection (GS) models by evaluating training and breeding populations and incorporating food science traits into the models to identify future varieties with grain that stores and performs well in various food products.

 - Assess agronomic traits including grain yield, seed size, plant height, resistance to shattering and free grain threshing, with identified superior trait performances used to develop future Kernza® varieties.

 - Screen five variety candidates managed under different agronomic conditions for overall nutrient composition, including protein, fat, starch, dietary fiber, and antioxidants.